 - Any cash remaining should be deposited at the cashier’s window with a Deposit Form and must reference the original cash advance.
 A copy of the deposit/receipt should be attached to the Travel Expense report.

-- Travel Advance Requests are available here.
+- Travel Advance Requests instructions are available here.

 Expense reports are used for purpose of travel, training and any non-travel expenses incurred in the course of university business.
 Requests must go through the department Signature Approval process.
 Reimbursements for expenses will be made in accordance with the University’s Travel Policy.
 Below are some excerpts from that policy: